 When accepting a place parents should immediately notify their zoned school in writing to inform them that they will not be taking up their place in August of that year.

 If the decision is not made within the statutory timescales it is deemed to have been refused and the parent has the right to refer the deemed refusal to an appeals committee.

 If the request is refused the reasons will be given and you will be informed of your right to appeal.
-Your child will automatically be placed on a waiting list until the end of the school year.
-After this time you will have to submit another placing request for the new school year.

 Why might my placing request be refused?